prog4biol/pfb2023/lectures/Pandas.md

 So far we've discussed how you build your own multidimensional objects like lists of lists and dictionaries of dictionaries from raw data.
 However, bioinformatics modules (and many others) will often **return** results in the form of Pandas **data frame** or **a matrix**.
 Further manipulation of these results (e.g. filtering, statistical analysis, data reorganization) will require some knowledge of Pandas operations.

-For example, lets say you want to parse your RNA-seq results to a list of genes within a specific range of p-values and log fold changes, e.g., all p-values < 1e-15 and log fold changes > 1.2.
-You can apply your knowledge of Python operators such as `and, >, <` to subset a data frame based on the afforementioned parameters.

 #### Pandas has the ability to read in various data formats

 - Open a local file using Pandas, usually a comma-separated values (CSV) file, but could also be a tab-delimited text file (TSV), Excel, json, etc